NicGoodman/nicgoodman/README.md

 I pride myself in being one of those rare designers that is capable of and thoroughly enjoys coding, as well as being a coder who still gets really excited over a new branding and identity packages for companies big and small.

-### What I'm learning
+### What I'm currently interested in
 I am currently working on improving my Vue.js 3 and TypeScript skillsets and actively trying to work those technologies into new projects.
+I am really excited about the [HTMX 1.1.0](https://htmx.org) release and I can't wait to try out [Hotwire](https://hotwire.dev) by the team over at Basecamp.

 ### Learn more about me
 **[nicgoodman.com](https://nicgoodman.com)**